Adam-Grz/core-testing-bits/README.md

 Two things to point out here:

 1. `unittest` is written such that variables only exist within the scope of one test (one `def`).
 As such there are repeated lines in the code (lines 10-11 and 14-15).
-There is a way to go around it, like this:
+There is a way to go around it, for example like this:

 ```
 import requests